robmifsud/rnative-google-sso/README.md

 - Robert Mifsud

 # Prerequisites
 - Verify you have Node.js installed (in cmd/terminal).
-You can download it form [here](https://nodejs.org/en/download/).
+You can download it from [here](https://nodejs.org/en/download/).
 ```
 node -v
 # v14.15.3